3000 words – 20 min

 The historic building fabric was designed and detailed to manage moisture vapour by successfully interacting with the atmosphere.
 Before modifying the original, the function of the original form should first be fully understood.

 This lack of understanding has resulted in renovation maintenance and improvement works that have caused unacceptable negative consequences.
-Simply by understanding whether a particular building element was intended to be moisture vapour open or vapour closed would improve the approach.
+Simply understanding whether a particular building element was intended to be moisture vapour open or vapour closed would improve the approach.
 Form without function is dysfunctional.

-The design of our traditional dwellings encapsulates the collective wisdom over time.
+The design of our traditional dwellings encapsulates collective wisdom over time.
 It is now possible to reverse engineer the knowledge of the past.
 Researching how the original fabric interrelates with a new product must not present a conflict of interest.
 Such research will require double-loop learning and real-world collaboration.